On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Smoothness Properties of the Energy Spectral Data

-$\mathcal{D}$ must be chosen carefully as it should not increase the ill-posedness or ill-conditioning of the problem too much and preserve important information about the object in $g_1$.
+$\mathcal{D}_E$ should not increase the ill-posedness or ill-conditioning of the problem too much and preserve important information about the object from $g_1$.
 At the same time, it should reduce as much as possible the impact of $g_2$ on the reconstruction.
-Assuming $f\in L^2(\Omega)$, an optimal choice would satisfy

-and have favorable numerical properties, where $\im$ is the image of $L^2(\Omega)$ under the respective operator and $\ker$ the null space.
-Note that these optimal properties are difficult to verify though as we have no exact representation of the images of $\mathcal{T}_1$, $\mathcal{T}_2$.

-Motivated by the smoothness properties of $g_2$ over $g_1$, we propose to choose $\mathcal{D}$ a differential operator, in particular $\mathcal{D} = \partial_E$ where $E$ is the energy variable.
-The hope behind this choice is that the magnitude of smooth parts in $g_2$ are reduced under the derivative.
-The differentiation step itself is ill-posed.
-As we apply it also to $\eta$, which can consist of noise with large variation, the derivative is regularized by a low pass filter function $F_\gamma$, $\gamma > 0$.
-This yields an operator $\mathcal{D}^\gamma$ defined by

-where $g^{\s,\df}$ is the restriction of the data to a given source-detector pair and $\mathcal{F}$ defined by $\mathcal{F}(g^{\s,\df})(\zeta) := (2\pi)^{-1/2} \int g^{\s,\df}(E) \exp(-i\zeta E) \dr E $ is the Fourier transform w.r.t. the energy variable.
-In \cref{fig:plotsOfDataAndDerivative}, plots of the computed data spectra $g_1, g_2$ and their sum for a fixed source-detector pair are shown.
-Without the derivative, the large component of $g_2$ reshapes the spectrum and it is clear why the reconstruction shows severe artifacts when we try to recover an image from this spectrum using only $\mathcal{L}_1^{\tilde{n}_e}$.
-As two scattering events can create lower energies than only one, there are e.g. large parts of the spectrum that are contributed by $g_2$, but, if interpreted by the forward model $\mathcal{L}_1^{\tilde{n}_e}$, would correspond to very large scattering angles $\omega$ and thus to circular arcs outside of the object.
-We can see that under the (smoothed) differential operator $D^\gamma$, the rather smooth second scattered data $g_2$ contributes much less to the sum of the two spectra than without any preprocessing.
+Following the intuition presented in the remarks on \cref{fig:psfSpectra} and the analytical results in \cref{subsec:MappingProperties}, the higher-order term $g_2$ is smoother than $g_1$ in terms of a Sobolev space scale.
+Hence, a heuristic choice for $\mathcal{D}_E$ is a differential operator $\mathcal{D}_E$ in the energy variable.
+In practice, the differentiation step itself is ill-posed and needs to be regularized.
+For a low pass filter function $F_\gamma$, $\gamma > 0$, define the operator $\mathcal{D}_E^\gamma$ by